fixxit/MoknJ/README.md

 * Employee view contains a horizontal user filter shown in red and tab view shown purple and list view shown in green.
 ![module_2](https://github.com/fixxit/MoknJ/blob/master/images/module_2.jpg?raw=true)
 ### User ###
 Users and employees are one of the same, a user is just an employee with user access.
-Employees are linked to the assets and employee templates records.
+Employees can be linked to the assets and employee templates records.

 Example of user view/new screen
 ![user](https://github.com/fixxit/MoknJ/blob/master/images/user.jpg?raw=true)